 Because if you’re not a Pope, booking tickets in Cuba at short notice is difficult and usually not possible.
 You can try to book a flight in Havana or Santiago de Cuba at one of the larger Cubana offices.

 A more convenient option to obtain a ticket is a local travel agency in Cuba, for example, Havanatur with branches in many larger hotels.

 Still, booking tickets online way in advance is your best bet.

 Please keep in mind that Cubana tends to have massive delays.
 Don’t even think about same-day connections to your international flights.
 Always allow at least 24 hours, better still two days.

 For people like you and me, there is Viazul.
 Viazul has a fleet of busses manufactured in China so that the seats are really small and space between rows is minimal.
-Nevertheless, they are the most reliable terrestrial way of travelling all over Cuba since it caters to basically all towns and cities.
-I did all my travelling by Viazul, and besides the limited personal space on the bus, it was totally fine.
+Nevertheless, they are the most reliable terrestrial way of travelling all over Cuba since they cater to basically all towns and cities.
+I did all my travelling by Viazul, and besides the limited personal room on the bus, it was totally fine.

 The fare includes only 20 kilograms of luggage.
 This will be weighed and you’ll be charged.

 Since Viazul is not only very popular with tourists, the capacities tend to be far behind the demand.
 Hence, long-term planning is highly recommended.
 You should put together your itinerary and route about two to three months before your trip and purchase all your tickets on their website.

 How to Get Around